bricewalker/Hey-Jetson/README.md

 <a id='data'></a>
 ## Dataset
 The primary dataset used is the [LibriSpeech ASR corpus](http://www.openslr.org/12/) which includes 1000 hours of recorded speech.
 A 100 hour(6G) subset of the dataset of 10-15 second audio files was used for testing the models to reduce training and model building time.
 The final model was trained on a 460 hour subset.
-The dataset consists of 16kHz audio files of spoken english derived from read audiobooks from the LibriVox project.
+The dataset consists of 16kHz audio files of spoken English derived from read audiobooks from the LibriVox project.

 <a id='features'></a>
 ## Feature Extraction/Engineering
 There are 3 primary methods for extracting features for speech recognition.
 This includes using raw audio forms, spectrograms, and mfcc's.
-For this project, I will be creating a character level sequencing model.
+For this project, I have created a character level sequencing model.
 This allows me to train a model on a data set with a limited vocabulary that can generalize to more unique/rare words better.
-The downsides are that these models are more computationally expensive, more difficult to interpret/understand, and they are more succeptible to the problems of vanishing or exploding gradients as the sequences can be quite long.
+The downsides are that these models are more computationally expensive, more difficult to interpret/understand, and they are more susceptible to the problems of vanishing or exploding gradients as the sequences can be quite long.

 This project explores the following methods of feature extraction for acoustic modeling: